ebu/coreplus-demo/README.md

 docker-compose -f docker-compose-hybrid.yml up -d
 ```

-> Note: If you have run it previously and you are not getting the latest changes you can run this command to build the images for the latest changes
-For Windows
-``
-docker-compose -f ./docker-compose-hybrid.yml build --no-cache
-``
-For Mac
-``
-docker-compose -f docker-compose-hybrid.yml build --no-cache
-``

 The CDK would be available on the browser at [http://localhost:8888](http://localhost:8888)
 Similarly, we can compose it down with the command

 ```bash